ChaudharyUPES/A-comprehensive-review-on-Multi-weather-restoration/README.md

 ## 🙏 Acknowledgements

-This project was initiated at the Centre of Excellence in Computer Vision, [Your Institution], and supported by [Your Funding/Research Program].
+This project was initiated at the Centre of Excellence in Computer Vision, UPES Dehradun.
 ---